NVIDIA/cheminformatics/tutorial/Tutorial.md

 First, the visualization tools will be used to interact with and select the compounds plotted in the graph.

 1. In the Plotly tools at the top of the window, choose either the Lasso Select or the Box Select tool.
 2. Select a subset of compounds in the plot.
-The selected compounds will appear in the paginated table below.
-If desired, compounds of interest could be selected for tracking throughout the rest of the analysis (see section "Following Compounds of Interest" below) by pressing the "XXX" button in the table.
+3. The selected compounds will appear in the paginated table below.
+If desired, compounds of interest could be selected for tracking throughout the rest of the analysis (see section "Following Compounds of Interest" below) by pressing the "Add as Mol" button in the table.
-3. Ensure the "Cluster Molecules" tab is selected in the panel on the right.
+4. Ensure the "Cluster Molecules" tab is selected in the panel on the right.
 Press "Recluster Selection" and the UI will recluster only the selected compounds and update the plot.
-4. Molecular properties of interest can be added to the table using the drop-down menu "XXX".
+5. Molecular properties of interest can be added to the table using the drop-down menu "Select Molecular Properties".
-5. By default, the plotted compounds are colored by cluster ID.
+6. By default, the plotted compounds are colored by cluster ID.
 However, they can also be colored by molecular property.
 The property can be selected in the drop-down menu labeled "Select molecular property for color gradient".

 ![Compound Selection and Reclustering](assets/compound_selection_and_reclustering.png)